 Making It Personal Kids

-Father, forgive us for the times that we miss setting our hope in You because we miss who You really are.
+Father, forgive us for the times we miss setting our hope in You because we miss who You really are.
 Help us hope for You more than we hope for anything else.
 In Jesus’ name, amen.